ersel/spotify-cli-mac/README.md

   Commands:

     search|s <type> [query...]
-Search for a <track (t) | artist (ar) | album (al) | playlist (p) > (searches tracks by default) info|i                      Display information about the current track along with player status play [uri]                  Continue playing current track or play the track with the provided URI pause                       Pause the current track
+Search for a <track (t) | artist (ar) | album (al) | playlist (p) > (searches tracks by default) recommend|rec               Recommend other songs based on the song currently playing.

+    info|i                      Display information about the current track along with player status play [uri]                  Continue playing current track or play the track with the provided URI pause                       Pause the current track